mcore1976/urh-arduino-cloning-keys/README.md

 Example of cloning my garage keys with Arduino Digispark and FS1000A transmitter.
-The keys sequences were recorded first using Universal Radio Hacker tool and relevant information about pulses  and puses copied to Arduino sketch.
+The key sequences were recorded first using Universal Radio Hacker tool and relevant information about pulses  and pauses within the radio signal copied to Arduino sketch.

 Components :